 Constantine V was a good soldier like his father.
 He didn’t have to fight the Arabs, because under the Abbasids the Arabs were no longer so interested in conquering the Roman Empire.
 He showed little interest in defending Italy from the Lombards, who invaded in 751.
 But he fought the Bulgars year after year, until he died in 775 at 57 years old.

-In 800 AD, however, Charlemagne had himself crowned Holy Roman Emperor in Rome, challenging Irene, and in 802 he made matters worse by sending her a proposal of marriage.
-Irene seemed to be about to accept the proposal, when her horrified subjects deposed her and exiled her to Lesbos, where she died the next year.
+Empress Irene seemed to be considering the proposal, when her horrified subjects deposed her and exiled her to Lesbos, where she died the next year.